cj-holmes/holmesr/README.md

 # holmesr <img src="data-raw/hex-logo/hex-logo.png" align="right" height="139"/>

+**This code is designed and shared for my own personal use and will always be a work in progress, with bugs, issues and outright errors\!
+Use at your own risk**

 The goal of `holmesr` is to collate (and make portable) a miscellany of my personal R functions.